FoxLeader/TraumaBuildSystem/README.md

 - Place TraumaBuildSystem inside your scripts directory and include it in your scripts.

-- Place build.exe wherever you like and run it, the build process will start: the system will look for all .build files, will attempt to compile them, and will run the successful ones.
+- Place build.exe at the root of your project and run it, the build process will start: the system will look for all .build files in the specified path, will attempt to compile them, and will run the successful ones.

-    - `OPTIONAL` Provide the root of your project as a parameter to build.exe, it will be used as the current working directory.
+    - `OPTIONAL` Place build.exe wherever you like and provide the root of your project as a parameter to build.exe, it will be set as the current working directory.

-- Check the Examples directory to see how build scripts look like, and remember: a script **is just a regular C++ file**, whatever you can do in your regular day to day programming, you can do it to automate your build process.
+- **TODO** Check the Examples directory to see what Build Scripts can do.

+- Remember: a script **is just a regular C++ file**, whatever you can do in your regular day to day programming, you can use it to automate your build process now.

-## API and Documentation
+## API

-You can find the documentation in the TraumaBuildSystem file itself.
+You can find the API documentation in the TraumaBuildSystem file itself.